thewca/wca-regulations/wca-regulations.md

     - 11a2) Interference or facility interruptions (e.g. power failure, emergency alarm activation).
     - 11a3) Equipment malfunction.
 - 11b) If an incident occurs, the WCA Delegate determines an impartial and appropriate course of action.
-- 11d) If the WCA Regulations are not fully clear or if the incident is not covered by the WCA Regulations, then the WCA Delegate must make his decision based on fair sportsmanship.
+- 11d) If the WCA Regulations are not fully clear or if the incident is not covered by the WCA Regulations, then the WCA Delegate must make a decision based on fair sportsmanship.
 - 11e) If an incident occurs during an attempt, the WCA Delegate may give a competitor an extra attempt, replacing the attempt during which the incident occurred.
 The competitor must appeal verbally or in writing to the judge and WCA Delegate at the time of the incident, before finishing the original attempt, to be eligible for an extra attempt.
 An appeal does not guarantee the competitor an extra attempt.
     - 11e1) If a competitor is given an extra attempt, the extra attempt must be scrambled using a different scramble sequence.
 This scramble sequence must be generated using the current official version of the official WCA scramble program (see [Regulation 4f](regulations:regulation:4f)).
 - 11f) Decisions about an incident may be supported with video or photographic analysis, at the discretion of the WCA Delegate.